 Enter performance goal.

-In the first quarter of FY2023, AS MCSAP will evaluate all MEC violations found to establish a baseline.
+In the first quarter of FY2024, AS MCSAP will evaluate all MEC violations found to establish a baseline.
 The goal is to achieve 85% or more MEC compliance by the project's end.
+Update 2024: Since May 2023 the AS MCSAP has stopped issuing MEC forms to operators of Taxi Vehicles, given the fact that Taxis do not meet the definition of a Commercial Motor Vehicle and that it only falls under local laws regarding Commercial Transportation.
+The Office of Motor Vehicle staff was made aware of this change because a Driver could not be issued a Commercial permit until he/she provides a valid MEC card.